-For information about configuring Reply Actions in the AquaLogic Service Bus Console, see Proxy Services Actions in Using the AquaLogic Service Bus Console.
+For information about configuring Reply Actions in the ALSB Console, see Proxy Services Actions in Using the AquaLogic Service Bus Console.

 The clientgen tool is used to generate the client-side artifacts, such as the JAX-RPC stubs, needed to invoke a Web Service.
-See Ant Task Reference in Programming Web Services for WebLogic Server.
+See Ant Task Reference in WebLogic Web Services: Reference.